 I know I will use the rice bran oil often.
 I like that is has a high smoke point and I think it would work well for pan searing and frying.
 It is very mild and would not interfere with the flavors of food.
 You can check California Rice Oil Company’s store locator to find out where to get it in your area.

 Have you ever had a long story for a small thing?
 I hope you have enjoyed all the details for my crab scallion pancakes.
 I may have left a few out too.
 Who knows, they might show up in a future post.
 Stay tuned…

-- 1 bunch (about 8) green onions
+- 1 bunch green onions about 8

 - 1 cup bleached all-purpose flour

 - 1 teaspoon salt

 - 1 teaspoon garlic powder

 - 1 cup ice water less or more as needed

 - 1/3 cup soy sauce